In this article, we will discuss what I feel is the Best Android TV Box in 2022.

 This device is priced reasonably and has the option to install tons of apps that allow you to get the most out of it.
 TROYPOINT has created a list of the Best Apps for Firestick and Fire TV which help users “cut-the-cord” and more.

-If price wasn’t a factor in this roundup, the NVIDIA SHIELD would be my pick as the best Android TV Box.
+If the price wasn’t a factor in this roundup, the NVIDIA SHIELD TV would be my pick.

 RAM (memory): 2 GB